drewsamsen/sr-cards-api/docs/decks.md

 ## Implementation Notes

 - Deck names must be unique per user
+- Deck slugs must be unique per user (different users can have decks with the same slug)
 - Slugs are automatically generated from the deck name when a deck is created
 - Slugs can be manually updated when updating a deck
 - The `updated_at` timestamp is automatically updated when a deck is modified